-Through his multi-disciplinary practice, Damiano challenges ideas of authorship, influence, and the inscribed flow of art-historical time, often bringing together artworks, historical events and cultural material to examine their form and language by means of recontextualisation.
-His methodology explores the principles of assemblage and montage across sculpture, installation, photography, drawing, video and performance.
-Articulating an ongoing investigation into how artists negotiate the past, present and future through their ideas and objects, Damiano’s work interrogates the narrative of time, critically positioning his own and other artists’ work in a continuum in order to question the nature of art-making itself.
+Through his multi-disciplinary practice, Damiano Bertoli (d.
+2021) challenged ideas of authorship, influence, and the inscribed flow of art-historical time, often bringing together artworks, historical events and cultural material to examine their form and language by means of recontextualisation.
+His methodology explored the principles of assemblage and montage across sculpture, installation, photography, drawing, video and performance.
+Articulating an ongoing investigation into how artists negotiate the past, present and future through their ideas and objects, Damiano’s work interrogated the narrative of time, critically positioning his own and other artists’ work in a continuum in order to question the nature of art-making itself.

 Damiano received a PhD in Fine Art from Monash University in 2014.
-He’s currently a lecturer at Monash University and the Victorian College of the Arts, Melbourne.
+He was a lecturer at Monash University and the Victorian College of the Arts, Melbourne.
 His work is the subject of the monograph Continuous Moment - Damiano Bertoli, published by Surpllus.

 Theatre Stills, a series of collages using Italian print media from the sixties and seventies sourced in Prato from the many second-hand stores and markets.
 The series includes images from art, architecture, fishing and alpine landscape publications re-purposed to create ‘sketch images’ of a fictional theatre.